Poison laboratory of the Soviet secret services: Human experimentation

-Mairanovsky and his colleagues tested a number of deadly poisons on prisoners from the Gulags, including mustard gas, ricin, digitoxin, curare, cyanide, and many others.
-The goal of the experiments was to find a tasteless, odourless chemical that could not be detected post mortem.
-Candidate poisons were given to the victims, with a meal or drink, as "medication".
+Mairanovsky and his colleagues tested a variety of lethal poisons on prisoners from the Gulags, including mustard gas, ricin, digitoxin, curare, cyanide, and many others.
+The objective of these experiments was to identify a tasteless, odorless chemical that could not be detected post mortem.
+Candidate poisons were administered to the victims along with a meal or drink, disguised as "medication".

-Finally, a preparation with the desired properties called C-2 or K-2 (carbylamine choline chloride) was developed.
-According to witness testimonies, the victim changed physically, became shorter, weakened quickly, became calm and silent, and died within 15 minutes.
-Mairanovsky brought to the laboratory people of varied physical condition and ages in order to have a more complete picture about the action of each poison.
+Ultimately, a preparation meeting the desired criteria was developed and referred to as C-2 or K-2 (carbylamine choline chloride).
+According to witness testimonies, the victims experienced physical changes, such as a rapid weakening and diminishment in height, followed by a calm and silent demeanor, culminating in death within 15 minutes.
+Mairanovsky intentionally brought individuals of various physical conditions and ages into the laboratory to comprehensively understand the effects of each poison.

-Pavel Sudoplatov and Nahum Eitingon approved special equipment (i.e., poisons) only if it had been tested on "humans", according to testimony of Mikhail Filimonov.
-Vsevolod Merkulov said that these experiments were approved by NKVD chief Lavrenty Beria.
-After Stalin's death and his arrest, Beria testified on August 28, 1953, that "I gave orders to Mairanovsky to conduct experiments on people sentenced to the highest measure of punishment, but it was not my idea".
+Pavel Sudoplatov and Nahum Eitingon approved specialized equipment (namely, poisons) only if it had been tested on "humans", as revealed in the testimony of Mikhail Filimonov.
+Vsevolod Merkulov stated that these experiments received authorization from NKVD chief Lavrentiy Beria.
+Following Stalin's death and Beria's subsequent arrest, Beria attested on August 28, 1953, that "I gave orders to Mairanovsky to conduct experiments on people sentenced to the highest measure of punishment, but it was not my idea".

 In addition to human experimentation, Mairanovsky personally executed people with poisons, under the supervision of Sudoplatov.